SiaH319/king-domino/README.md

 The figure on the right presents all the dominos in an increasing order (i.e. top-left is 1, bottom-right is 48).
 For test files, these dominos will be represented textually.
 For example, 19:F+W(1) denotes domino #19 containing a wheat field with one crown and a forest without a crown (thus the default value of crowns is 0 if not indicated otherwise).
+This project is a part of ECSE223 course.

 ### Team Members